 Similarly, if you quit your job voluntarily, claiming benefits for unemployment is not an option for you.
 The only workers who are eligible for unemployment benefits claims are those who have been laid off through no fault of their own.

-If you would like to apply for unemployment insurance, you must gather the necessary documents and submit an application as soon as you are without work.
+In Pennsylvania, claiming benefits for unemployment must be done through the Department of Labor and Industry.
 However, you cannot claim unemployment benefits if you are still employed, even if you are awaiting unemployment.

 Overall, you can apply for federal unemployment benefits in the following ways in Pennsylvania: